smsong/neumovelab.github.io/join/northeastern.md

   - (required) SolidWorks
   - (a plus) Experience with MuJoCo simulator
   - Minimum of 5 hours/week of commitment
-- Skill gained from internship
+- Expected skills gained from internship
   - Building and running models in physics-based simulators
   - Developing exoskeleton controllers